-However, theorem 2 applies neither to a RWRS whose jump $\rv$s are $1$-stable nor to a generalized RWRS over $\Bbb Z^2$ whose jump $\rv$s are centered and in the domain of attraction of standard normal distribution on $\Bbb R^2$.
-Other methods are needed to treat these cases due to the lack of ``smooth local time" of the relevant limit processes.
+However, Theorem 2 applies neither to a RWRS whose jump random variables are $1$-stable nor to a generalized RWRS over $\mathbb Z^2$ whose jump random variables are centered and in the domain of attraction of standard normal distribution on $\mathbb R^2$.
+Other methods are needed to treat these cases due to the lack of ``smooth local time'' of the relevant limit processes.